Stefanie Berberabe: Professional career

 In February 2025, Berberabe signed with the Joondalup Wolves of the NBL1 West for the 2025 season.
 She earned the league's Golden Hands Award.
 In 19 games, she averaged 12.84 points, 3.37 rebounds, 4.68 assists and 3.16 steals per game.

+Following the NBL1 West season, Berberabe joined Tagaytay 'Tol Patriots of the Women's Maharlika Pilipinas Basketball League (WMPBL).
 On August 24, 2025, Berberabe became the first Filipina to achieve a quadruple-double in a Philippine professional basketball game and just the third player to do so after Donbel Belano and Kyt Jimenez.

+In March 2026, Berberabe signed with the Rockingham Flames for the 2026 NBL1 West season.

 National team

 Berberabe took part at the U.S.-based try-outs for the Philippine women's national team in 2021 amidst the COVID-19 pandemic.The event was led by head coach Patrick Aquino and the Fil-Am Nation organization.
 She also had to acquire a Philippine passport to be eligible.
 In 2022, she was invited to join the Philippine team which won the women's basketball gold medal at the 2021 Sea Games in Hanoi.
 She also played in the 2022 Asian Games in October 2023 in China and the 2023 SEA Games in Cambodia as well.

 She was also called up for the 2024 William Jones Cup and the 2026 FIBA Women's Basketball World Cup Pre-Qualifying Tournament in Rwanda.